EPCCed/eidf-docs/docs/storage/overview.md

 ### Notebook service

+S3 and CephFS Shared Storage can be used within the Notebook service

+See more general details about the Notebook service [here](../services/jhub/index.md).

 ### Ultra2 local

 Ultra2 uses our e1000 Lustre parallel filesystem; this storage is not accessible from anywhere else on the EIDF.